 Peter's first flirtation with film is, characteristically, something a bit more cerebral.
 Though never actually 'released' anywhere, this ten minute class project was kept safe by one of Peter's classmates and let loose on the world thanks to Youtube some forty-odd years after being made.
-A silent movie, the film features a remarkably short-haired Peter getting close to Monkee romps as he poses for the camera and makes big gestures, though for some reason he spends most of the film in the background, hiding behind a big car.
-I can't understand the plot at all (is it edited?), which is good practice for 'Head' I suppose...
+A silent movie, the film features a remarkably short-haired Peter (who looks as if he’s come from the marines) getting close to Monkee romps as he poses for the camera and makes big gestures with his arms, though for some reason he spends most of the film in the background, hiding behind a big car.
+I can't understand the plot at all (is the only clip we have edited?), which is good practice for 'Head' I suppose...

 4.Z Cars (Davy 1962)

 Here's Davy in yet another British institution, with no less than three appearances in Britain's premier cops-and-robbers series.
 The episode I know is 'The Best Days' and stars Davy as Frankie Sale, a character not far removed from his famous 'Artful Dodger' character.
 Davy has been a very naughty boy, hired as a lookout for some older boys on a robbery that went wrong, and the police are round 'like a plague of locusts' interviewing his poor worried mother.
 I've never seen Davy's other two appearances in the episodes 'Four Of A Kind' (the very first episode of the entire series) or 'On Watch - Newtown', although all three exist (only somewhere around half the 800 episodes of ‘Z Cars’ do, so this is a rarity in itself!)